Stan Lee Posts Video Tribute To The Late Spider-Man Co-Creator Steve Ditko

 Lee notes that Ditko “made an impression,” and ended the video his own famous catchphrase, “Excelsior.”

 Ditko was born in 1927.
 By the time he was a teen, he had become obsessed with comic books.
 His career as a comic book artist started in 1953.
 In 1961 he created Spider-Man and Doctor Strange in 1963.
 He was inducted into the Jack Kirby Hall of Fame in 1990.
 In 1994, he was inducted into the Will Eisner Hall of Fame, according to the Pittsburgh Post-Gazette.

-Ditko’s body was found in his Manhattan home on June 29th, where he had reportedly passed away two days prior.
+Ditko’s body was found in his Manhattan home on June 29, where he had reportedly passed away two days prior.
 The cause of death has not been released.